NishchayAnand/software-engineering/System Design/Case Studies/TinyURL/Notes.md

 1. **URL Shortening:** Take a long URL and create an alias with shorter length.

-2. **URL Redirecting:** Retrieve the original URL from the shortened version.
+2. **URL Redirecting:** Redirect a short URL to the corresponding long URL.

 > **NOTE:** A URL shortening service can also **handle custom alias creation** or **provide insights on link clicks, location, and user engagement.**